omidvd79/Big_Data_Demystified/README.md

 I specialize in Big Data Architecture, Product innovation & strategic engineering thinking, while designing the systems in a start up environment, meaning – agile, cost effective and fast learning curve.I enjoy helping and donating my time to good causes such as The Israeli Association for CMV Pregnancy and the Celiac rights organization.

 I hope You’ll find the knowledge on the below useful.
+Please feel free to [contact me via linkedin](https://www.linkedin.com/in/omid-vahdaty/)

 # Our Big Data Demystified Website: